How Much Does Attic Insulation Cost?

-The reason why it's so common to see insulation in attics is due to the fact that warm and cool air often flows through the attic.
+The reason why it’s so common to see insulation in attics is because warm and cool air often flow through the attic.
 Left unchecked, this air can freely make its way through your home.
-While this may not seem like a big deal at first, it can lead to warm homes in the summertime and cold homes in the wintertime.
-This means your air conditioning unit will have to work overtime to keep your home comfortable, causing a spike in your utility bills.
+While this may not seem like a big deal at first, it can lead to warm homes in the summertime and cold homes in the winter.
+This means your air conditioning unit or heating system will have to work overtime to keep your home comfortable, causing a spike in your utility bills.

 Why Install Insulation in Your Attic

-You may be looking at the price of attic insulation while thinking "Why would I ever want to pay for this?"
-While this is a common question asked by homeowners - the price of insulation pales in comparison to the price of your energy bill in a home without insulation.
+You may be looking at the price of attic insulation and wondering whether it’s worth it.
+While this is a common question asked by homeowners, the price of insulation pales in comparison to the price of the energy bill in a home without insulation.
 To better understand why insulation is so important and why it helps save homeowners money, you must first understand how heat flows throughout your home.
 Heat makes its way through your home in three different ways:

 Most common insulation materials work by slowing conductive heat flow.
-Regardless of the mechanism, heat flows from warmer to cooler until there is no longer a temperature difference.
+Regardless of the mechanism, heat flows from warmer to cooler until there's no longer a temperature difference.